 Now, more than ever it is vital we maintain good oral health – after all, should you get a toothache, there’s no dentist around to save the day.
 It will be a case of Huckleberry Finn.
 Y’know a string tied to your tooth and the other end on a door, or something equally as nightmare-inducing.
 If your bad tooth happens to have long roots…well, let’s not go there.
 Instead, read on to make sure you are not making these oral health mistakes.
 Far less traumatic!

 You may think brushing is pretty basic – but it is incredible how many people make this fundamental mistake.
-Someone I know went to the dentist (for implants) at the age 0f 65 and was told he had brushed incorrectly his entire life!
+A man recently went to the dentist (for implants) at the age 0f 65 and was told he had brushed incorrectly his entire life!
 The trick is to brush at a 45-degree angle in circular motions – never up and down.
 Don’t forget to do the inside too!

 Incredibly, over-brushing can cause more harm than good.
 You might think all that extra tooth attention can do no wrong – but, alas, this is not so.
 Over-brushing will lead to wearing down of enamel; thus, causing tooth and gum issues.
 So, 3 times is a charm people.